-Call Center Management: Employee Confrontation Strategies
+Call Center Confrontation Strategies

 Every contact center deals with people.
-Some come into work in good moods and unfortunately some do not.
+Some come into work in good moods and unfortunately, some do not.
 To make sure that your customers are being serviced in the right way we should make sure our middle management is armed with the tools to handle an associate that is having a difficult day and seems to be confrontational.
 Sometimes these situations may turn into the worst-case scenario of having some sort of argument on the call center floor.
 These little spats will happen.
 Arming your management with the tools to deal with them as they happen is very important in developing a great working and customer care culture.

 There are many ways to handle confrontation between supervisors and associates in a call center environment.
 We want to give you four basic ways that supervisors can limit difficult situations on their teams.

 1) SUPERVISOR RESPECT: The supervisor needs to be respected.
 This is not something that is just given it must be earned.
-If you are not arming your supervision with the tools they need to succeed than whose fault is it when there are issues in the center?
+If you are not arming your supervision with the tools they need to succeed then whose fault is it when there are issues in the center?
 If there is a lack of supervisor respect, then you will have unneeded situations arise.
 They must be the first one to show up on the team, dress properly, they must have the most amount of program knowledge and most importantly they must have a want to help each team member succeed… in short, they must be great leaders.
-You need put the most amount of your day in constantly working with my middle management team.
+You need to put the most amount of your day in constantly working with my middle management team.
 If they are world-class the sky is the limit.
 If they are average how can we expect our reps to be more than that?

 Make sure that you have a management training program in place Do not make the mistake of promoting a good associate and just assume they will be a good supervisor.

 Ask yourself, have I done all I can my make stars out of my middle management?